Tinea Capitis (Scalp Ringworm)

 View Patient Education

 Tinea capitis is a dermatophyte infection of the scalp.
-Diagnosis is by clinical appearance and by examination of plucked hairs or hairs and scale on potassium hydroxide wet mount.
+Diagnosis is based on clinical appearance and by examination of plucked hairs or hairs and scale on potassium hydroxide wet mount.
 Treatment involves oral antifungals.

 Tinea capitis is a dermatophytosis that mainly affects children, is contagious, and can be epidemic.